 R-Type – 1988

-The Master System conversion of the arcade classic, R-Type is definitely one of the best 8-bit versions of the game.
+The Master System conversion of the arcade classic, R-Type is definitely one of the greatest 8-bit versions of the game.
 Whilst the game does suffer some sprite flickering and slow down in places, it is a very impressive conversion with very little compromised in terms of the level design and gameplay.
 The huge bosses are present along with excel colour reproduction of all of the games assets.
 R-Type is a very tough game which has huge replay value as a result.

 Wonder Boy – 1987